MicrosoftDocs/azure-reference-other/stream-analytics-docs/bitwise-operators-azure-stream-analytics.md

 # Bitwise Operators (Azure Stream Analytics)

+Bitwise operators perform bit manipulations between two expressions of any of the data types of the integer data type category.

 ## Overview

-Bitwise operators perform bit manipulations between two expressions of any of the data types of the integer data type category.
-Bitwise operators convert two integer values to binary bits, perform the AND, OR, or NOT operation on each bit, producing a result.
+Bitwise operators convert two integer values to binary bits, perform the AND, OR, XOR, or NOT operation on each bit, producing a result.
 Then converts the result to an integer.
 For example, the integer 170 converts to binary 1010 1010.
 The integer 75 converts to binary 0100 1011.